 Future Trajectories and Solutions

 Creative solutions such as the development of multi-use properties, incentives for private sector investment in affordable housing, and revising zoning laws to facilitate the building of such units could alleviate the pressure.
-It’s clear that alongside government intervention, community-driven solutions and private-public partnerships will play a crucial role in resolving the ongoing crisis.
+It’s clear that alongside government intervention, community-driven solutions and private-public partnerships will play a crucial role in resolving the ongoing crisis. study.

 Conclusion